 Even if it is slightly harder, the 8-bit Castle of Illusion does stay pretty much within the limits of platformers of the time, featuring similar longevity to other Illusion titles: a thirty minutes playthrough basically.
 The final level will undoubtedly test even the more experienced players’ reflexes.
 As opposed to the simple final bosses of the 16-bit version, the 8-bit Castle sports two slightly harder bosses that have to be beaten without any health pickups.

-Even though the game looks and feels to be aimed at a younger audience, its balanced difficulty is pretty similar to other platformers on the system like Alex Kidd in Miracle World.
+Even though the game looks and feels to be aimed at a young audience, perhaps even younger than other platformers on the Master System, its balanced difficulty is pretty similar to other platformers like Alex Kidd in Miracle World.
 Yoshida’s team would return one more time to work on a unique 8-bit sequel.

 From Castle to Land

 Land of Illusion is the second 8bit game in the series, released in 1993, again for both Master System and Game Gear.
 This is where the series branched out with unique titles for the less powerful SEGA consoles, therefore the story goes for a different classic fairy tale vibe.
 Mickey falls asleep while reading a book and is thrown into a medieval world where he will meet many other Disney characters like Goofy, Daisy Duck, Donald Duck.
 In order to defeat the evil Phantom – from The Black Cauldron – that has enslaved the land, our hero has to travel through different levels, in a mostly linear fashion, in order to collect various items that will help him in the quest.